 Who benefits From These Missed Calls From Unknown International Numbers?

-Dodgy telephone networks do.
+Dodgy telecom operators and telephone networks do.
 Many times, they outsource revenue generation to 3rd party marketers who initiate these schemes.
 Often, they are aware of it.
-When you call those numbers back, you get billed at premium tariffs and they smile to the bank.
+When you call those numbers back, you get billed at premium tariffs, and these telecom operators smile to the bank.

 The One Ring Scam is also known by the Japanese term, Wangiri, which means “One cut”.
-It has been around for years now but seems to be spreading and occuring more as struggling telecom operators around the world look for ways to generate more income.
+It has been around for years now, but seems to be spreading and occurring more, as struggling telecom operators around the world look for ways to generate more income.

-How To Avoid Getting Scammed By One Ring Scam Callers
+How To Block Unwanted International Calls From One Ring Scam Callers

 The first rule is to not call back when you get missed calls from unknown international numbers, especially calls that you are not expecting.